grantj-re3/MusiCalzone/harmonica/Links_HarmonicaLessonsBeginner.md

      The first five lessons are available free on YouTube (links below).
      More content is available via [membership plans](https://harmonicatime.com/pricing/).
    - [Lesson 1](https://www.youtube.com/watch?v=ddM5RlWSJ4E)
+     * How to hold the harmonica
+     * Single note technique
+     * The "train"
    - [Lesson 2](https://www.youtube.com/watch?v=2d7EuV7PvoE)
+     * Harmonica background info
+     * Diatonic major scale
+     * How to play the low 2-draw and 3-draw notes
    - [Lesson 3](https://www.youtube.com/watch?v=5Qr9mtT76Kc)
+     * Tune: She'll be coming 'round the mountain
+     * Laughing clown exercise
    - [Lesson 4](https://www.youtube.com/watch?v=GhT2Odlz2uI)
+     * You can use the skills learnt from previous lessons to play hundreds of tunes
+     * Improvisation
+     * Ear training
    - [Lesson 5 - Bending Notes](https://www.youtube.com/watch?v=JtK2Mw8B_wY)
+     * How the harmonica works
+     * Bend using the tongue and breath
+     * Firstly, practice draw-bend without the harmonica
+     * Secondly, try a 4 hole bend with the harmonica
+     * Thirdly, try draw bends on the following holes: 1-4 and 6

 1. [Tomlin Leckie | Beginner Harmonica Lessons (video playlist) | c.2015-2022](https://www.youtube.com/playlist?list=PLZbYT_90MeIwzz-yIIdZ9C1vt6ntZnnYh)
    - Good (unstructured) lessons.
 In addition to this playlist, there are some great lessons/videos below.